 Another thing that I really liked about the Sander sales methodology was that it had a big focus on prospect pain.
-This was eye opening to me at the time and one of the key factors that separates good salespeople from average.
+This was eye-opening to me at the time and one of the key factors that separate good salespeople from average.

 When you use the Sandler sales methodology and operate with the mindset to look for the pain that you fix when talking to prospects, not only do you sound better in terms of being more polished and consultative, but you will also find yourself working better leads and having a healthier pipeline with a better close rate.

 SalesScripter Fits Nicely with Sandler